Black Hills (NYSE:BKH) Releases FY 2022 Earnings Guidance

 Black Hills (NYSE:BKH) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $3.950-$4.150 for the period, compared to the Thomson Reuters consensus estimate of $4.080.
+The company provided earnings per share guidance of $3.950-$4.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.080.
 The company issued revenue guidance of -.Black Hills also updated its FY 2021 guidance to $3.850-$4.000 EPS.

-Black Hills (NYSE:BKH) last announced its quarterly earnings data on Tuesday, November 2nd.
+Black Hills (NYSE:BKH) last announced its earnings results on Tuesday, November 2nd.
 The utilities provider reported $0.70 EPS for the quarter, beating the consensus estimate of $0.64 by $0.06.
-Black Hills had a net margin of 12.96% and a return on equity of 8.87%.
-During the same quarter in the previous year, the business posted $0.58 earnings per share.
-As a group, equities research analysts forecast that Black Hills will post 3.88 EPS for the current year.
+Black Hills had a return on equity of 8.87% and a net margin of 12.96%.
+During the same quarter last year, the business posted $0.58 EPS.
+As a group, sell-side analysts expect that Black Hills will post 3.88 EPS for the current year.

-Several equities analysts have recently weighed in on BKH shares.
-Zacks Investment Research lowered shares of Black Hills from a buy rating to a hold rating in a report on Thursday, September 30th.
-Mizuho lifted their target price on shares of Black Hills from $60.00 to $67.00 and gave the company a neutral rating in a report on Wednesday, September 22nd.
-Finally, Sidoti lifted their target price on shares of Black Hills from $78.00 to $80.00 and gave the company a buy rating in a report on Wednesday, August 25th.
-Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has an average rating of Buy and a consensus price target of $74.50.
+Several equities analysts have weighed in on BKH shares.
+Sidoti increased their price objective on Black Hills from $78.00 to $80.00 and gave the company a buy rating in a report on Wednesday, August 25th.
+Mizuho increased their price objective on Black Hills from $60.00 to $67.00 and gave the stock a neutral rating in a research report on Wednesday, September 22nd.
+Finally, Zacks Investment Research downgraded Black Hills from a buy rating to a hold rating in a research report on Thursday, September 30th.
+Three analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Buy and an average target price of $74.50.

-An institutional investor recently bought a new position in Black Hills stock.
-OLD Mission Capital LLC purchased a new position in Black Hills Co.
-(NYSE:BKH) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund purchased 11,419 shares of the utilities provider’s stock, valued at approximately $611,000.
-87.31% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Black Hills stock.
+Morgan Stanley raised its position in Black Hills Co.
+(NYSE:BKH) by 124.1% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 256,204 shares of the utilities provider’s stock after purchasing an additional 141,881 shares during the quarter.
+Morgan Stanley owned 0.40% of Black Hills worth $16,815,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 87.31% of the company’s stock.

 Black Hills Company Profile